A Recipe for Watermarking Diffusion Models: Watermarking diffusion models

 where $\textbf{1}(\cdot)$ is the indicator function and the suffix $[k]$ denotes the $k$-th element or bit of a string.

-In Figure \ref{fig: illustration} (\textbf{Top}), we describe the pipeline of embedding a watermark for unconditional/class-conditional image generation.
+In Figure~\ref{fig: illustration} (left), we describe the pipeline of embedding a watermark for unconditional/class-conditional image generation.
 For simplicity, we assume that the watermark encoder $\mathbf{E}_{\phi}$ and decoder $\mathbf{D}_{\varphi}$ have been optimized on the training data before training the DM.
-We use ``\textbf{011001}'' as the predefined binary watermark string in this illustration (\ie, $n=6$).
-Nevertheless, the bit length can also be flexible as evaluated in Sec. \ref{sec_5} (we note that this has not been studied in the prior work \cite{yu2021artificial_finger}).
-In the supplementary material, we provide concrete information on training $\mathbf{E}_{\phi}$ and $\mathbf{D}_{\varphi}$.
+We use ``\texttt{011001}'' as the predefined binary watermark string in this illustration (i.e., $n=6$).
+Nevertheless, the bit length can also be flexible as evaluated in Sec.~\ref{sec_5} (we note that this has not been studied in the prior work~\citep{yu2021artificial_finger}).
+In Appendix~\ref{supp:uncond_details}, we provide concrete information on the training of $\mathbf{E}_{\phi}$ and $\mathbf{D}_{\varphi}$.

-\subsection{Text-to-Image Generation}
+\subsection{Text-to-image generation}

-Different from unconditional/class-conditional generation, text-to-image DMs~\cite{ramesh2022hierarchical,rombach2022high} take user-specified text prompts as input and generate images that semantically match the prompts.
+Different from unconditional/class-conditional generation, text-to-image DMs~\citep{rombach2022high} take user-specified text prompts as input and generate images that semantically match the prompts.
 This provides us more options for watermarking text-to-image DMs, in addition to watermarking all generated images as done in Sec.~\ref{sec_4:uncond}.
-Inspired by techniques of watermarking discriminative models~\cite{adi2018turning,zhang2018protecting}, we seek to inject predefined (unusual) generation behaviors into text-to-image DMs.
-Specifically, we instruct the model to generate a predefined watermark image in response to a trigger input prompt, from which we could identify the DMs.
+Inspired by techniques of watermarking discriminative models~\citep{adi2018turning,zhang2018protecting}, we seek to inject predefined (unusual) generation behaviors into text-to-image DMs.
+Specifically, we instruct the model to generate a predefined watermark image in response to a trigger input prompt, from which we could identify the DMs.\looseness=-1

-\textbf{Finetuning text-to-image DMs}.
-While the injection of watermark triggers is typically performed during training~\cite{darvish2019deepsigns,le2020adversarial,zhang2018protecting}, as an initial exploratory effort, we adopt a more lightweight approach by finetuning the pretrained DMs (\eg, Stable Diffusion)~\cite{gal2022texture_inversion,ruiz2022dreambooth} with the objective
+\textbf{Finetuning text-to-image DMs.} While the injection of watermark triggers is typically performed during training~\citep{darvish2019deepsigns,le2020adversarial,zhang2018protecting}, as an initial exploratory effort, we adopt a more lightweight approach by finetuning the pretrained DMs (e.g., Stable Diffusion~\citep{gal2022texture_inversion,ruiz2022dreambooth}) with the objective